SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_NATS_Issues.md

   `Error listening on port: 0.0.0.0:4222, "listen tcp 0.0.0.0:4222: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted."`

 In this case, the port may already be bound by one of the DataMiner processes.
+This will usually only happen with port 4222.
 To fix this:

 1. Run the following command in a command prompt window: `netstat -aon | findstr 4222`.